codacy/docs/docs/repositories/security-monitor.md

 ## Languages checked for security issues

-The Security Monitor supports checking the languages and frameworks below for any security issues reported by the corresponding tools:
+The Security monitor supports checking the languages and frameworks below for any security issues reported by the corresponding tools:

 <!--NOTE
     When adding a new supported tool, make sure that you update the following pages: